NicoBeCodin/solana_mixer/README.md

 Solana Mixer is a privacy-preserving transaction system implemented on Solana using Anchor and zk-SNARKs.
 It allows users to deposit fixed amounts of SOL into a shielded pool and later withdraw them anonymously by proving ownership of deposited funds via zero-knowledge proofs.
 To interact with this program, look at the solana_mixer_cli on my github page.

+## What's next
+Ideas:
+Instead of a nullifier list, Initializing a pda with nullifier_hash as seed could be a solution, but a costly one
+Maybe the light protocol can allow for cheaper account creation Have one root account that can store the current account where the most recent tree is being modified and then when a tree is full, it's stored in a ZK compressed state, where it will no longer be updated.

 ## Features
 - **Zero-Knowledge Proofs**: Uses Groth16 zk-SNARKs for anonymous withdrawals.
 - **Merkle Tree Commitments**: Deposits are stored in a Merkle tree to prove membership efficiently.